 Tina Brown

-In 2024, he was selected as the Sir Harry Evans Global Fellow in Investigative Journalism.
-In that role, he works on long-term, long-form investigative projects for Reuters.
-Also in 2024, he was a finalist for the Livingston Award for International Reporting, which recognises the best American reporting by journalists under 35, for a pair of dispatches about the Marshall Islands for The New York Times.
-The first dispatch revealed the exhaustion through corruption and mismanagement of a multi-million dollar American trust fund for nuclear exiles, prompting inquiries in the U.S. Congress and changes to a major treaty between the United States and the Marshall Islands.
+In 2024, he was a lead author on a story for The Outlaw Ocean Project that revealed how China’s foreign fishing fleet has infiltrated the domestic industries of vulnerable nations around the world.
+The story was a finalist at the National Magazine Awards, which recognizes the best American magazine storytelling.
+That year he was also a finalist for the Livingston Award for International Reporting, which recognizes the best American reporting by journalists under 35, for two dispatches about the Marshall Islands for The New York Times.
+The first dispatch revealed the exhaustion through corruption and mismanagement of a multi-million dollar American trust fund for nuclear exiles, prompting inquiries in Congress and changes to a major treaty between the United States and the Marshall Islands.
 The second dispatch highlighted how hundreds of Pacific veterans were being denied V.A. care due to decades-old regulatory barriers.
-That reporting helped prompt the Secretaries of State and Interior to pursue reforms, which later led to Congress requiring the V.A. to provide care in Micronesia and reimburse veterans who travelled to the U.S. for treatment.
+That reporting helped prompt the Secretaries of State and Interior to pursue reforms, which led to Congress requiring the V.A. to provide care in Micronesia and reimburse veterans who travel to the U.S. for treatment.

 At the 2023 Voyager Media Awards, Pete was named New Zealand’s Reporter of the Year, the country’s most prestigious journalism award.
-He is the youngest person since 1981 to receive that honour.
-Pete has a master’s degree in global politics from Columbia University and a law degree with first class honours from Victoria University of Wellington.
+He is the youngest person since 1981 to receive that honor.
+Pete has a master’s degree in global politics from Columbia University and a law degree with first class honors from Victoria University of Wellington.
 Before journalism, he worked as a judge’s clerk in the New Zealand High Court and served as an infantry officer in the New Zealand Army Reserve.
 He has reported from thirteen nations, interviewed four prime ministers and presidents, and is yet to find any country better than New Zealand.